jnozzi/cocoadev.com/markdown/HowToUseStructures.md

 Also, this topic is all covered in Kernighan & Richie's "The C Programming Language", a book every C-based programming-language programmer should memorize.

-Also, for the love of Pete, can we General/StopUsingMyInVariableNames?
+Also, for the love of Pete, can we StopUsingMyInVariableNames?
 This probably goes without saying, but it's a very bad habit.

--- General/MikeTrent
+-- MikeTrent

 ----

-Back to General/HowToProgramInOSX
+Back to HowToProgramInOSX